 How we Do Microblading / Micropigmentation

-Our procedure is a two-step process involving the main technique or treatment and the touch up where you can choose to have the procedure and skip the touch-up or do both which is highly recommended for better results.
-Your first appointment with us includes undergoing the complete procedure as you desire.
-The second appointment follows 4 to 6 weeks later which is much shorter than the first one.
+Our procedure is a two-step process involving the main technique or treatment and the touch up where one can chooses to have the procedure and skip the touch-up or do both which is highly recommended for better results.
+The first appointment with us includes undergoing the complete procedure as desire.
+The second appointment follows *4 to 6 weeks later which is much shorter than the first one.
 Our technician fills any faded spots or fixes the imperfections while it is also possible to change the colour of the completed procedure.

 Microblading is a procedure that is also referred to as microstroking, eyebrow embroidery, hair-like strokes, and feather touch.
 It is a type of permanent makeup that utilizes a procedure to partially or completely conceal missing eyebrow hair through simulated hair appearance that is created using fine cosmetic tattoo pigments.
 The pigments are implanted into the fine incisions in the skin and this technique has been around for centuries.
 However, it was only in recent years when the method of using microblading for eyebrows was introduced in Asia.

 The procedure starts with the manual deposit of the pigment on the uppermost superficial region of the skin or dermis using a hand tool that is fully equipped with attached needles that are linearly connected together in groups.
 Microblading does not include any machines and just like the treatment for permanent brow makeup which is done with a machine, microblading involves drawing crisp hair strokes individually, making it look natural although the technique is a form of cosmetic tattooing, to begin with.